Seas have drastically risen along southern US coast in past decade - The Boston Globe

 In the same report, NOAA found that if sea level rise along the eastern part of the Gulf Coast continues on its recent trajectory, it would rival a high-end sea level forecast for the year 2050.
 NASA recently released a sea level tool that includes similar findings, showing seas rising at a rate that exceeds even the high-end forecasts at sites such as Pensacola, Fla., and Dauphin Island, Ala.

-"It's very difficult for me to say what's going to happen in the near term," said Ben Hamlington, a NASA sea level expert and a co-author on Steinberg's study.
-"It's not like these rates are immediately going to turn around."
+“It’s very difficult for me to say what’s going to happen in the near term,” said Ben Hamlington, a NASA sea level specialist and a coauthor on Steinberg’s study.
+“It’s not like these rates are immediately going to turn around.”